 Pedigreed dog breeds are a relatively new concept.
 Evidence from the archeological record indicates that dogs and wolves became separate breeding populations between 18,800 and 32,100 years ago.
 However, intensive, selective breeding to develop a specific and consistent phenotype or breed, didn’t begin in earnest until the mid-19th century.
 Today over 350 distinct breeds are recognized around the world, each with a closed or semi-closed breeding population and well-defined characteristics.

 The definition of a purebred of any species is an animal with unmixed breeding over several generations.
-Modern purebred dogs have a pedigree documented in a studbook and registered with a national breed club.
+Modern purebred dogs have a pedigree documented in a studbook and registered with a national kennel club.
 Each breed club creates a written description that captures the ideal structure of the dog for them to fulfill their original purpose, known as the “breed standard.”
 Good Dog recognizes breeds as purebred if they are recognized by the American Kennel Club (AKC), the Fédération Cynologique Internationale (FCI), or The Kennel Club (KC).